Ninabanina/energy-data/README.md

+# Intro
-# This is a personal practice project related to some data build work.
+This is a personal practice project related to some data build work.